 The improbable voyage

-brought it the attention the case had long
+he finally brought it the attention the case had

-deserved, but never received.
-The Amistad case energized the fledgling
+long deserved, but never received.
+The Amistad case energized the

-States and Spain for a generation, and created a wave of interest in
+Spain for a generation, and created a wave of

 Two sea captains, Peletiah Fordham and Henry Green, were shooting birds among the dunes at the eastern tip of Long Island on the morning of August 26, 1839, when they were startled to encounter four black men wearing only blankets.
 Once the blacks were assured through sign language that they were not in slaveholding country, they led Fordham and Green to a point in the dunes where they could see a black schooner, flagless with its sails in tatters, sitting at anchor a mile or so from the beach.
 Another smaller boat was on the beach, guarded by more black men, many of whom were wearing necklaces and bracelets of gold doubloons.
 One of the black men, who appeared to be the leader of the group, told Fordham and Green that there were two trunks full of gold aboard the schooner, and that they would be given to whoever outfitted them with provisions and helped them sail back to their African homeland.
 Green suggested that if they got the trunks he would help them return to Africa.